 It can be such a gut wrenching decision to put your child on prescription medication for ADHD…I know.
 I have been there.
 We have tried a bunch of ADHD meds, all with little success.

-If I’m honest, I have to be thankful that the prescription meds have not really worked – because it has opened up a whole world of alternative treatments that we have found success with.
-I’ve shared about sleep and supplements before, and in this post, I’ll share all 6 alternative treatments for ADHD that we have tried and have now worked into our daily routine.
+If I’m honest, I have to be thankful that the prescription meds have not really worked – because it has opened up a whole world of natural remedies for focus and attention.
+I’ve shared about sleep and supplements before, and in this post, I’ll share the most proven natural remedies for ADHD in children that we have had success with.
+See below how we do ADHD without drugs.
+We have worked these 6 alternative treatments for ADHD into our daily routine.

 If I have learned one thing over this ADHD parenting journey, it is that ADHD is not caused by just one thing.
 I feel so strongly that there are so many things that affect my sons’ behavior and their ability to get thru a day.

 I’ve included a list of small doable changes under each alternative treatment for ADHD.
 If you want to make long-lasting changes, we all know it’s about baby steps.
 I hope you find a few new things to try.
-Here’s our 6 alternative treatments for ADHD:
+Here’s how we do ADHD without drugs:

 Alternative Treatment #1 – Supplements

 We are big on taking natural supplements.
-The most important ones for us are a high quality multivitamin like KidsCalm and some extra fish oil(We love Barleens).
+The most important ones for us are a high quality multivitamin like Blue Bonnet Animalz Multi and some extra fish oil(We love Barleens).
 My eldest son (12) is now taking 2000 units of fish oil per day.

 I also love a good magnesium supplement.
 Did you know we are all probably really deficient in this important mineral?
 My oldest son has trouble winding down at night and a magnesium supplement really helps(as well as his weighted blanket).
 Magnesium oil is great for kids who can’t swallow a pill yet.
 Just rub in on the bottom feet or the back of their neck for easy entry into the body.